 who have spent years in the teaching field and want to share their knowledge.

-Parent Seminar: First Steps in the College Process
+- Parent Seminar: Guidance to Support Networks: First Steps in the College Process

-Jim Erekson (Literacy Education, UNC), Kevin Pugh (Educational Psychology, UNC) and Aldo Romero (Directore of Cumbres, UNC)
+Jim Erekson (Literacy Education, UNC); Kevin Pugh (Educational Psychology, UNC); Aldo Romero (Cumbres, UNC)

 - Early Childhood Education

 Session 1: LET’S PLAY!
 Play-based Learning in the Early Years

 Room #: McKee 230

 Early childhood is all about play!
 But why?
 Come play and explore typical center materials to learn about the connection between open-exploration and fostering critical thinking skills.